 First, I want to explain that the diet plans I speak of here are not related to “dieting” in the sense of weight loss.
-The discussions on this website are about diet as a way of eating
+The discussions on this website are about diet as a way of eating over a lifetime.

 Rather than scientific or unscientific (as we have today) opinion, I believe that time and tradition are a better guide to what is healthy for you to eat.

-Human beings have been eating simple whole, nutrient dense foods for millions of years.
+Human beings have been eating simple whole, nutrient-dense foods for millions of years.
 The human race has survived because of the vibrant health these kinds of basic foods support.
 Only in the past hundred years or so, through the modern industrialization of food processing and the increase in genetic and chemical pollutants, have the diseases associated with diet become rampant in human populations.